o3de/sig-testing/rfcs/debuggability_metrics.md

-# Metrics for Debugability
+# Metrics for Debuggability

 ## Summary

-Currently, most design decisions and work for debugability are done through either grass-roots movements where small groups of developers make a change, or a contributor pushes for a specific improvement.
+Currently, most design decisions and work for debuggability are done through either grass-roots movements where small groups of developers make a change, or a contributor pushes for a specific improvement.
 It is consequently unclear what metrics have been important in past decisions.
 We want to design and implement metrics so that such decisions can be supported by appropriate data and to measure the effectiveness of changes made because of these decisions.

-Selecting and measuring appropriate metrics for debugability is challenging.
-Ultimately, debugability has a significant human element that is difficult to quantify.
+Selecting and measuring appropriate metrics for debuggability is challenging.
+Ultimately, debuggability has a significant human element that is difficult to quantify.
 However, it is still valuable in measuring what can be measured, as well as acknowledging the incomplete picture that these metrics provide.

-There is also a wide range of improvements that can be done for debugability timelines that cross over into other areas.
-For example, faster build times also improves debugability timelines.
-However, to limit the scope of this RFC, we are going to limit this document to discussing elements that are unique to debugability.
+There is also a wide range of improvements that can be done for debuggability timelines that cross over into other areas.
+For example, faster build times also improves debuggability timelines.
+However, to limit the scope of this RFC, we are going to limit this document to discussing elements that are unique to debuggability.

 We are suggesting to measure a few key debugging times and polling customers on their debugging experience.

 ## What is the motivation for this suggestion?

-The primary is to enable metrics-driven decisions around improvements to debugability.
-Diving a little deeper, these metrics will allow us to more intelligently focus our efforts in improving debugability, specifically in improving the timelines for discovering and fixing bugs.
+The primary is to enable metrics-driven decisions around improvements to debuggability.
+Diving a little deeper, these metrics will allow us to more intelligently focus our efforts in improving debuggability, specifically in improving the timelines for discovering and fixing bugs.
 It will also allow us to prioritize which problems are most severe.

-We also want to be able to track the impact of decisions we make to improve debugability.
+We also want to be able to track the impact of decisions we make to improve debuggability.
 Measuring metrics and their subsequent improvement is one way to do this.
-This will allow us to provide visibility to the larger organization by a metrics-driven approach and provide support for claims of debugability improvements.
+This will allow us to provide visibility to the larger organization by a metrics-driven approach and provide support for claims of debuggability improvements.

 ## Design Description